maniaclab/snowmass-connect-docs/docs/index.md

 3. If the filesize of each input dataset exceeds 10 GB then an alternative method for transfers is the GridFTP protocol using the gfal-copy tool.
 Please reach out for a consultation to discuss if your workflow can benefit from access to a GridFTP door.

-4. Files stored in the shared namespace, `/collab/project/snowmass21` are public and also accessible via HTTP.
-To access datta there you use linux tools like wget to do as shown in the following example:
+4. Transfers over HTTP.
+Files stored in the shared namespace, `/collab/project/snowmass21` are public and also accessible via HTTP.
+To access datta there you can use linux tools like wget as shown in the following example:

         wget http://stash.osgconnect.net/collab/project/snowmass21/<file_name>